Brain Tumour Awareness Month

 We are there when families need us most.
 By funding welfare projects, delivering unforgettable events and fostering a loving environment, we strive to make the world a happier place for children.Find out how we help

 Children with Cancer UK’s mission is a threefold one of “Cause, Care, Cure”.
-This grant call is for proposals for research projects that address causal and promotional factors and possible preventative actions relating to the risk of cancer in children and young persons.
-There will be other, treatment-related, grant calls announced early in 2019.Learn more about our research grant call
+We are seeking proposals for research projects that address improved treatment for and survival from childhood and young person cancer and into improved quality of ongoing life.Learn more about our research grant call

 Childhood cancers are different to adult cancers and need their own research.
 Although they have names that say they’re a cancer, the vast majority of them are unique to childhood.